 Spoiler: there’s a good chance that the start-up has an open plan office in a shared workspace.
 Friday pub crawl included.

 Save up as much as you can.
-Save up with the ferocity of Tarantino’s Django.
+In fact, save up with the ferocity of Tarantino’s Django.
 While your pay will probably cover the exorbitant rent and a few Deliveroos on late nights, a concert or an exclusive sample sale (more on this later) would crave that extra dinero.

 Prepare an unbeatable CV:

 By this, I mean don’t rely on the formats on the internet.
 They’ve been around since 1995 and a lot has changed since then.
-It helps to speak several languages.
-It also helps to list any Adobe skills you may have or are willing to learn before the work begins.
-No need to call in favours from the graphics friend at university, try canva.com for some beautiful and effective designs.
+Also, it helps to speak several languages.
+Moreover, it helps to list any Adobe skills you may have or are willing to learn before the work begins.
+Therefore, no need to call in favours from the graphics friend at university, try canva.com for some beautiful and effective designs.
+Now, you’ll be open step closer to your London internship.

-Now for the fun part: Where to spend
+Now for the fun part: Where to do in London

-Nightlife: There’s a bit of everything in London for every type of club-goer possible.
-There’s jazz in Shoreditch.
+There’s a bit of everything in London for every type of club-goer possible.
+Jazz in Shoreditch.
 The new hip place to be, though, is Brixton.
 As a seasoned traveller with over 35 countries under my belt, I’d say think of areas to walk around vs exact places to go.
-Start your walk at Electric Avenue.
-Walk towards the high street, check out Prince of Wales bar for a quick drink.
-Then head to Pop Brixton for a variety of food and cocktails, or Craft Beer Co. for some 50 different types of beers.
+Firstly, start your walk at Electric Avenue.
+Secondly, walk towards the high street, check out Prince of Wales bar for a quick drink.
+Lastly, head to Pop Brixton for a variety of food and cocktails, or Craft Beer Co. for some 50 different types of beers.
 The area also has some of the most original hip hop and reggae scenes out there thanks to its Caribbean history.
 Check Spotify for techno gigs around town, most are in the south or way up north of Camden.
 Club entry costs range from £5 to £20.

 There is a coherent democracy in the way you can shop here.
 Translation: Regardless of who you are, there’s always something you can like and afford in the Venn diagram of retail.
-Take it from someone who’s said no to a proposal but never refused a shopping trip.
+Therefore, take it from someone who’s said no to a proposal but never refused a shopping trip.

 Insider tip: A lesser-known industry trick is to buy cheaper high street basics (white tees, black trousers, blue jeans, black belts, beige trench coats) and invest more in “detailed” pieces (prints, bright patterns, striking colours, intricate work).
-Cheap detailed pieces look cheap, while the basics have little variation in style to give away the price tag.
+It should be noted that cheap detailed pieces look cheap, while the basics have little variation in style to give away the price tag.

 How much have you got for an item?

 £3–£10: British Heart Foundation and Octavia Foundation charity shops.
 These are all over town and there are vintage pieces up for grabs in exchange for a few quid.
-The catch?
+But, what’s the catch?
 Your finds purely depend on your luck on a particular day.

 £5–£25: Head to Oxford Street during the weekdays post-work (avoid weekends at all costs, lest you want to be stepped on by tourists in ‘I love London’ hats – but hey, no judgement).
 Go around the last week of July or February for the best deals.
 Expect high street brands such as Mango, Zara, H&M, and the likes.